 Clever has military veterans on staff who understand the difficulties that service members face.
 Clever is a free agent-matching service, so there's no hassle or obligation to continue if you can't find an agent you love.

 Clever operates in every single state pre-negotiates low listing fees of $3,000 or 1%.
 That means you can save THOUSANDS when going with a Clever partner agent instead of a traditional agent who charges 2.5-3%.
-And if you're buying a house, you can get up to 0.5% cash back at closing just for using a Clever agent!
+And if you're buying a house, you can get up to 0.5% cash back at closing just for using a Clever agent in 41 states!